Dhruv-IGI/Amazon_Homepage_Clone/readme.md

 # Amazon Home Page Clone

-This project is a clone of the Amazon home page, created by [Your Name].
+This project is a clone of the Amazon home paage.
 The purpose of this project is to demonstrate proficiency in HTML and CSS by replicating the visual design and layout of the Amazon home page.

 ## Table of Contents